lfresnog/Weather.js/README.md

-# Weather.js
+# Weather.js:umbrella:
-Programme that tells you the temperature in an area that you choose, through the API's MapBox and DarkSky.:umbrella:
+Programme that tells you the temperature in an area that you choose, through the API's MapBox and DarkSky.

 ## Install
  `npm install`